All images of food items are the property of Wendys.com

 Since we know the nutrition for a Jr. Hamburger as well as a Jr. Cheeseburger based on the graphic above, we can do some quick math to figure out the nutrition for the slice of cheese (since that is the only difference in these burgers).

-When you find the difference, you’ll see that one slice of cheese at Wendy’s is 40 calories, 3g fat, 1g carb, and 2g protein.
+When you find the difference, you’ll see that one slice of American cheese at Wendy’s is 40 calories, 3g fat, 1g carb, and 2g protein.

-If you want to go for a Dave’s Triple, which has 3 slices of cheese, you can save yourself 120 calories & 9g fat by asking for no cheese.
+If you want to go for a Dave’s Triple, which has 3 slices of cheese, you can save yourself 120 calories & 9g of fat by asking for no cheese.

 And while it’s tough to say exactly how many calories are added by condiments, we can always estimate how many there are.

 Something like mustard won’t be adding a ton of calories, but mayo can end up adding 100s of calories to your burger.
 Asking for it on the side allows you to control how much you’re using, but you can of course just leave it off altogether.

 Wendy’s Chicken Menu Calories & Nutrition Facts